-HP offering refunds to TouchPad owners after massive price cutAlex Wagner - Deputy Managing Editor, News Desk
+HP offering refunds to TouchPad owners after massive price cutAlex Wagner - Editorial Director of News and Content

 Just in case you missed it last night — or haven't been anywhere near the Internet all morning — HP has slashed the price of the TouchPad down to $99 for the 16GB mode and $149 for the 32GB variant.
 This surprise fire sale has thrilled folks that have even a slight interest in the webOS slate since its debut, but the price cut has left many current TouchPad owners wondering what this all means for them.
 Thankfully we've got some good news, as HP is reportedly refunding the price difference to any customers that call in and request it.
 If you do plan on calling HP, know that you may want to clear your schedule for the afternoon as you'll likely be on hold for a while.
 HP has also informed its retail partners to issue refunds, so if you picked up your TouchPad from someone other than HP, go ahead and give that particular company a ring.